background 8

 This is another very popular open-source headless CMS.
 It is written in JavaScript and is based on React.js.
 There is a large base of plugins and extensions available, making it easy to tailor the manager to the needs of your platform.

-Sanity offers the user a very good editor that works on a WYSIWYG (“you get what you see”) basis.
-This makes it easy for content creators to adjust their content and see changes in real time.
+Sanity offers the user a very good editor that works on a WYSIWYG (“what you see is what you get”) basis.
+This makes it easy for content creators to adjust their content and see changes in real-time.

 Image